danmayer/coverband/README.md

 * Easy to understand actionable insights from the report
 * Development mode, offers deep insight of code usage details (number of LOC execution during single request, etc) during development.
 * Mountable web interface to easily share reports

-## Coverband Demo

-Take Coverband for a spin on the live Heroku deployed [Coverband Demo](https://coverband-demo.herokuapp.com/).
-The [full source code for the demo](https://github.com/danmayer/coverband_demo) is available to help with installation, configuration, and understanding of basic usage.

 # Installation